AyTIDa1165/StickMan-Game/readme.md

    - Platforms are generated with random widths and distances.

 10. **Stick Class:**
-    - Represents the stick used by the player to
+    - Represents the stick used by the player to cross platforms

 ### Contributors